 - ¼ teaspoon salt

-- ½ teaspoon cinnamon
+- ½-1 teaspoon cinnamon measure with your heart

 - 1 cup plain Greek yogurt can sub with dairy-free yogurt or blended cottage cheese

-- 1 egg whisked for coating
+- 1 egg whisked or coconut/avocado oil spray for coating

 cinnamon sugar coating